Standard Model Theory for the FCC-ee Tera-Z stage: New approach to Mellin--Barnes integrals for massive one-loop Feynman inte grals

 We start the derivations from the well-known Feynman parameter representation for scalar one-loop $N$-point Feynman integrals:

 with inverse propagators

-In the following, we assume $d=4+2n-2\epsilon$ with integer $n\geq 0$, momentum conservation and all momenta to be incoming, $\sum_{i}^np_i=0.$ The $q_i$ are loop momenta shifts and will be expressed for applications by the external momenta $p_i$.
-Following \cite{Davydychev:1991va}, general tensor integrals with $n$ legs may be reduced to scalar integrals with up to four legs, but introducing higher space-time dimension $d \geq 4$ and higher propagator powers $D_i^{\nu_i}$.
-Indices $\nu_i >1$ may be reduced by recursion relations given in \cite{Fleischer:1999hq} or buy a general-purpose implementation like \cite{Maierhoefer:2017hyi}.
-If we would reduce in addition the space-time dimension to $d=4-2\epsilon$, we would introduce inverse powers of potentially vanishing Gram determinants, see \cite{Fleischer:1999hq,Fleischer:2010sq} and references quoted therein.
-For our derivations, this feature is unwanted and we allow for a general space-time $d$.
-In sum, by solving \eqref{npoint} one covers arbitrary one-loop Feynman integrals.
+In the following, we assume $d=4+2n-2\epsilon$ with integer $n\geq 0$, momentum conservation, and all momenta to be incoming, $\sum_{i}^np_i=0.$ The $q_i$ are loop momenta shifts and will be expressed for applications by the external momenta $p_i$.
+Following Ref. \cite{Davydychev:1991va}, general tensor integrals with $n$ legs may be reduced to scalar integrals with up to four legs, but introducing higher space-time dimension $d \geq 4$ and higher propagator powers $D_i^{\nu_i}$.
+Indices $\nu_i >1$ may be reduced by recursion relations given in Ref. \cite{Fleischer:1999hq} or by a general-purpose implementation like that in Ref. \cite{Maierhoefer:2017hyi}.
+If we would reduce, in addition, the space-time dimension to $d=4-2\epsilon$, we would introduce inverse powers of potentially vanishing Gram determinants, see Refs. \cite{Fleischer:1999hq,Fleischer:2010sq} and references quoted therein.
+For our derivations, this feature is unwanted, and we allow for a general space-time $d$.
+To summarize, by solving \Eref{npoint}, one covers arbitrary one-loop Feynman integrals.

-We use the Feynman parameter representation for the evaluation of \eqref{npoint}:
+We use the Feynman parameter representation for the evaluation of \Eref{npoint}:

 Here, the $F$-function is the second Symanzik polynomial.
-It is derived from the propagators, $M^2 \equiv {x_1D_1+ \cdots + x_n D_n} ~=~ k^2 - 2Qk + J.$ Using further the $\delta (1-\sum x_i)$ under the integral in order to transform in $F$ the linear terms in $x_i$ into bilinear ones, one obtains:
+It is derived from the propagators $M^2 \equiv {x_1D_1+ \cdots + x_n D_n} ~=~ k^2 - 2Qk + J.$ Using further the $\delta (1-\sum x_i)$ under the integral in order to transform in $F$ the linear terms in $x_i$ into bilinear ones, one obtains

-This representation of $F$ relies on the elements of the Cayley matrix $Y$, which was introduced in \cite{Melrose:1965kb}:
+This representation of $F$ relies on the elements of the Cayley matrix $Y$, which was introduced in Ref. \cite{Melrose:1965kb}:

 with elements